stevius10/HAConfig-as-PyCode/README.md

 For integration purposes:
 - **`ha_helper.py`**: Provides helper functions for interaction with Home Assistant resources, focusing on system logging and log management.
 - **`ha_system.py`**: Handles system-related setup, configuration management tasks, and environment setup.
-- **`ha_utils.py`**: Contains utility functions for mobile notifications and event-based shortcuts.
+- **`ha_utils.py`**: Contains utility functions for mobile notifications and event-based shortcuts, leveraging the `DATA_DEVICES` structure from `data.py` to manage target devices for notifications.
 - **`ha_off.py`**: Implements functionality to turn off various integrated entities, either individually or by domain.

 For service-based purposes:
-- **`sync_git.py`**: Enables automatic synchronization of the configuration to this Git repository.
 - **`subprocesses.py`**: Manages and executes subprocesses based on predefined schedules and commands.
 Implements services by taking a list of shell commands from `/pyscript/modules/data.py`:
   - **File Backup Service**: Runs a backup of Home Assistant configuration files at scheduled intervals.
+  - **Git Sync**: Enables automatic synchronization of the configuration to this Git repository.
-  - **Compile Service**: Compiles and structures the project files, listing the project structure and content for code sharing, e. g.
-AI based programming.
+  - **Compile Service**: Compiles and structures the project files, listing the project structure and contents at specified times.
+  Functionality is triggered by injecting `time_trigger` to schedule the execution of given services.

 ### Modules